shclarke007/fizzbuzz_js/README.md

 ```
 ## Approach to learning
 1. I started out this challenge having understood the requirements from when it was first created using Ruby.
-2. I applied the same problem solving methodology but using Javascript language, researching as and when need.
+2. I applied the same problem solving methodology but using Javascript language, learning the basic syntax and then researching additional concepts as and when needed.
 3. Having an understanding of the problem I employed Red-Green-Refactor approach i.e. creating tests, watching them fail and then implementing code to pass the tests then refactoring code to ensure it was DRY.